Quirkbot/QuirkbotCODE/src/documentation/nodes/wave.md

 Description | [Name](http://code.quirkbot.com/program/5655f35bd66de10100d133a9 "Go to Quirkbot CODE")

 ## Comment
 You can put a Wave into a Wave by connecting the ouput of one wave to the lenght input.
 This is called modulation and can create some very interesting results.

 ## Learn more
 Waves are fun and interesting!
 And the world in full of them.
 Kahn Acadamy has some good material on [Waves](https://www.khanacademy.org/science/physics/mechanical-waves-and-sound/mechanical-waves/v/introduction-to-waves).

-[Wave Node]: {{r_base_url}}/content-assets/documentation/nodes/Wave.png